Sparse Autoencoders are Capable LLM Jailbreak Mitigators: Limitations

 \section{Limitations}

 \textbf{Off-the-shelf SAEs:} Our work exclusively uses publicly available SAEs that were trained in an unsupervised manner for general interpretability purposes, not specifically for jailbreak detection or mitigation.
-Task-specific SAE training on jailbreak-relevant data might improve feature quality and steering effectiveness.

-\textbf{Jailbreak attack scope:} Our evaluation focuses on jailbreak templates from StrongReject, which include wrapper and re-writer style attacks.
-We do not evaluate against adversarially optimized attacks, gradient-based attacks, or adaptive attacks.
+Exploring task-specific SAE training is a natural direction for future work.

 \textbf{Substring constraint:} Our primary feature selection method requires the harmful prompt to be a substring of the jailbroken prompt, limiting direct applicability to attacks that completely rewrite the prompt.
-While our ablations show the approach still outperforms alternatives even on re-writer attacks, this architectural choice limits the input data usable by our method.
+However our ablations show our approach still outperforms alternatives even on re-writer and PAIR attacks that do not have the harmful prompt as a substring.